 7. Successful people know when to say no. Being a "yes man" is not on the path to wealth or success.
 Successful people cultivate the skill of saying no, not only in their personal lives, but also professionally.

 While saying yes to everything that comes up is a way to get out in the public eye, to build your network, and to get known in the community, it has a downside.
 When you say yes to every request, you can overcommit your time.
-You can lose sight of your priorities, and you will surely feel burned out before too long.
+You can lose sight of your priorities, and you will feel burned out before too long.

 In business, saying yes to every idea or opportunity can lead to trouble, as you lose sight of what is important and what your goals are.
 When you say no to another drain on your time, you are saying yes to yourself and your priorities.

 According to Forbes Magazine, saying no can be liberating.
 It will help you find more success.